naiyerasif/site/src/content/post/2024/2024-03-03-21-05-49-using-localstack-for-aws-lambda-with-sns-trigger.md

 category: "guide"
 ---

-<abbr title="Simple Notification Service">SNS</abbr> is often used to tackle a [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) workflow.
+SNS (Simple Notification Service) is often used to tackle a [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) workflow.
 You can also use it to [fan-out](https://en.wikipedia.org/wiki/Fan-out_(software)) a process.
 In many such cases, you may want to trigger an AWS Lambda function when an event arrives to a topic.
 In this post, I'll walk through how you can invoke an AWS Lambda through an SNS subscription using [LocalStack](https://localstack.cloud/).

 :::assert{title=Series}
 1. [Working with AWS on local using LocalStack](/post/2021/11/16/working-with-aws-on-local-using-localstack/)